 - MySQL time, daily usage - The MySQL time histogram shows details about the MySQL load generated by queries executed by your account.
 The figure displayed here is a sum of the CPU minutes needed by the MySQL server to run your queries and the I/O generated by the same queries.

 The resources indicators on the CPU and MySQL usage do not represent hard limits on our end.
 Reaching the displayed limit does not mean that you will have a service suspended, but means that you need to take measures to optimize your software/scripts.
 We will not impose hard limits on your account as long as there are enough resources on the shared server.
 However, the stability of the servers is always our priority, and we cannot allow a single account to endanger the server performance.

 The optimization of your software may include (but is not limited to):

-- revising your MySQL queries and make them more efficient.
+- Revising your MySQL queries, and making them more efficient.
 Having proper indexes for your tables will improve the efficiency of your MySQL usage.

 The Processes tab shows the currently running processes on the server for your account.
 This section also allows you to kill stalled processes.
 There are several types of processes displayed:

 - User processes - processes started by the scripts on your hosting account.
 Static pages (HTML) do not generate user processes.